 The meaning of a composite word is changed from the individual parts of the word, into a new composite word with a new meaning and definition.
 Some assembly is required in order to become a new word!
 You cannot take apart the new word.
 For instance, we can’t take the word “outcome” in English and take it to mean “come out” – the composite word does not mean that.
 In the same way we can’t take “ekklesia” – out called – and say that it means “called out” because it did not mean that in the Greek, so it is rather disingenuous for us to suggest that it did.

-The words ek and kaleo were used separately in Greek, but the composite word ekklesia meant a gathering of people called together for a purpose.
+The words ek and kaleo were used separately in Greek, but the composite word ekklesia meant a gathering of people called together.
 It was not a religious word, it was an every day word used in ancient Greece; see http://en.wikipedia.org/wiki/Ecclesia_(ancient_Athens).
-The closest words we have in English for “ekklesia” are assembly, gathering, company.
+The closest words we have in English for “ekklesia” are assembly, gathering, conference or meeting.

 In 1889 a Greek scholar wrote the following:

 “The reason why I have chosen the term Ecclesia is simply to avoid ambiguity.
 The English term church, now the most familiar representative of ecclesia to most of us, carries with it associations derived from the institutions and doctrines of later times, and thus cannot at present without a constant mental effort be made to convey the full and exact force which originally belonged to ecclesia…